mpmatthe/evomap/README.md

 ## References

-This package is based on own work in
+This package is based on the authors' work in

 ```
 [1] Matthe, M., Ringel, D. M., Skiera, B. (2022), Mapping Market Structure Evolution.
 Working Paper.